notcl4y14/lollang/README.md

 2-Once in Notepad++, go to "File" and "Open containing folder" and choose "cmd".
 3-Type "lua main.lua [filename].lel"

-and voila, dont worry if the cmd turns green, its intended, and sadly, this language is in very early developpment so theres no such functions as "print()" etc.
+and voila, dont worry if the cmd turns green, its intended.

 ## [--------------------if you DONT have notepad++----------------]